priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ```
 **Note** : desktopNotification support only for chrome browser, notificationIconLink will be display in desktop notification

-**Step 5: Some additional options which you can configure while plugin initialization in Step 3 :-**
+Step 5: Some additional options which you can configure while plugin initialization in Step 3

 ```